Strategies to Anchor and Orient Your Work

 - historiograph* can surface materials that address and synthesize approaches historians have used over time.

-- narrative* or case study or interview* or even the phrase "lived experiences" angles topics toward approach as do the more general terms, qualitative, quantitative, and mixed methods.
+- narrative* or case study or interview* or even the phrase "lived experiences" angles topics toward a research approach, as do the more general terms, qualitative, quantitative, and mixed methods.

 - To identify anthropologically-focused topics, ethnography (or ethnograph*) is an option to try.

-Subject Databases: Exploring Beyond HOLLIS, JSTOR, and Scholar
+Subject Databases: Exploring Beyond HOLLIS, JSTOR, and Google Scholar

 America History and Life and/or Historical Abstracts